Dazzle won the #Hack4Inclusion award sponsored by the Disability ERG.

 - 🧠 Demonstrated how Copilot can support non-text primary users

-With more time, I would:- Validate transcription accuracy across ASL dialects
+- Validate transcription accuracy across ASL dialects

 - Define trust & confidence indicators for Copilot translations